thinkshout/bene/themes/bene_child/README.md

   `system 'browser-sync start --proxy "https://web.bene-test.localhost" --files "css/*.css" --no-inject-changes'` if your site is named bene-test
 - Run `rake install` to install dependencies
+- Log in using `drush uli --no-browser`
+- Go to `https://localhost:3000/admin/appearance` and remove Bartik.
+- Set `Bene Child` as the default theme.

 ## Compiling assets
 This project uses Browsersync, Sass and Browserify